+5.5.3.3 Protection against the deletion of the records file

+An access policy which does not allow deletions is applied.

+5.5.3.4 Protection against the deterioration of storage media

+Before deterioration of long-term storage media using obsolete technology, data will need to be transferred to long term storage media using more recent technology, possibly using a different cryptosystem, such that the media is protected from deterioration.

+In any case, new data shall be transferred and stored in an encrypted form, and the old data shall be destroyed.

-- 5.5.3.3 Protection against the deletion of the records file An access policy which does not allow deletions is applied. - 5.5.3.4 Protection against the deterioration of storage media No stipulation. - 5.5.3.5 Protection against future lack of availability of readers of the old media No stipulation.
+5.5.3.5 Protection against future lack of availability of readers of the old media No stipulation.